learningequality/studio-docs/docs/add_content.rst

          Add Topics

 #.
-Complete the topic information (title, description, language, thumbnail image) and metadata (tags).
+Complete the topic information (title, description, language, thumbnail image) and metadata (licensing information, tags).

    .. note:: Setting the topic language is optional: if you don't set it, it will default to the language of the parent topic; if it is the root topic, it will default to the language set for the whole channel.